 There are currently no active references in this article.

 Shrub to 3 m, branches hairy, with 2 hairy ridges when young.
 Leaves elliptic, obovate or oblanceolate, 4–12 x 2–5 cm, apex acuminate or acute, base rounded or attenuate, margin shallowly serrate, hairy on both sides of leaves, densest on veins, lateral veins 3–6 pairs, petiole to 0.5 cm, glabrous.
 Cymes, axillary or terminal on previous year’s growth, 1–3 flowered.
 Peduncle 1–4 mm, hairy, bracts and bracteoles linear 1–10 mm, both caducous.
-Caylx tube 5–lobed, radially symmetric, linear or awl–shaped, free almost entire length, 0.5–1.5 x ca. 0.1 cm, hairy.
-Corolla funnel–shaped, 2.5–4 x 1.5–2.5 cm, gradually widening from the base, red to dark crimson red, red to red lavender inside, hairy outside.
-Corolla tube 2–2.5 cm, hairy inside, corolla 5–lobed, radially symmetric, ovate or oblong–ovate, 0.5–0.9 cm long (ca. 25–30% of length of corolla tube).
+Caylx tube 5-lobed, radially symmetric, linear or awl-shaped, free almost entire length, 0.5–1.5 x c.
+0.1 cm, hairy.
+Corolla funnel-shaped, 2.5–4 x 1.5–2.5 cm, gradually widening from the base, red to dark crimson red, red to red lavender inside, hairy outside.
+Corolla tube 2–2.5 cm, hairy inside, corolla 5-lobed, radially symmetric, ovate or oblong-ovate, 0.5–0.9 cm long (c.
+25–30% of length of corolla tube).
 Stamen almost as long as corolla, filaments 0.7–1.2 cm, glabrous; anthers, free, linear 0.4–0.6, yellow.
 Style longer than corolla, 3–4 cm, glabrous, stigma disk–like, 2–3 mm diameter.
 Fruits cylindrical, slightly curved, 1.7–2.5 cm dehiscing from apex, glabrous.
 Seeds ovoid, 1.5 mm long, narrow wings on three sides.
+Flowers: May to June.
+Fruits: September to December.

 Distribution Japan Central and west Honshu and Shikoku